carlitos-esquer/monoriel/README.md

->There must be some way out of here
+﻿>There must be some way out of here
 >Said the "programmer" to the "chief"
 >There's too much confusion
 >I can get no "release" -- Bob Dylan